shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_model.rst

 A QT Model representing a Shotgun query.

-This class implements a standard `QAbstractItemModel` specialized to hold the contents of a particular Shotgun query.
+This class implements a standard :class:`~PySide.QtCore.QAbstractItemModel` specialized to hold the contents of a particular Shotgun query.
 It is cached and refreshes its data asynchronously.

-In order to use this class, you normally subclass it and implement certain key data methods for setting up queries, customizing etc. Then you connect your class to a `QView` of some sort which will display the result.
-If you need to do manipulations such as sorting or filtering on the data, connect a `QProxyModel` between your class and the view.

 The model can either be a flat list or a tree.
 This is controlled by a grouping parameter which works just like the Shotgun grouping.
 For example, if you pull